openaq/openaq-info/FAQ.md

 **7. Can I donate funds?**

 It's awesome you'd even think of doing this!
 We don't accept donations from individuals at this time or foresee doing so in the near future.
-Frankly, we're much more interested in seeing individuals' skills applied to doing cool stuff with the platform and data.
+Frankly, we'd be much more grateful if you can dedicate your time and skills to doing cool stuff with the platform and data.
 We do seek to partner with organizations that are interested in fostering air quality awareness and actions around the world.
 If your organization is interested in sponsoring our work or collaborating in some way, please let us know (info@openaq.org).

 **8. Do you have a Community Code of Conduct?**